cx-22/Qt-gui-v2/README.md

-Qt app to use to test Yolov8
+Qt app to use to test Yolov8s-l, Yolov5m, and Yolov11m